 “Gobeklitepe” the oldest temple of the world (10.000 BCE)

-Göbeklitepe is the oldest human-made site of worship yet discovered, dating back to the 10th – 8th millennium BCE.
+Göbeklitepe is almost the oldest human-made site of worship yet discovered, dating back to the 10th – 8th millennium BCE.
 It is so old that predates the history of settled human life.
 It is pre-pottery, pre-writing, pre-everything.

 Gobeklitepe temple complex predates (9,000 years before) the Pyramids of Giza and (6,000 years before) the Stonehenge.
 The site draws on questioning and rewriting the theory of human evolution.The astonishing discoveries at Gobeklitepe have long been a talking among academics.